bit101/minimalcomps2/README.md

 No need to worry about styles or layout.
 Just give everything a parent, a position, a prop or two and maybe an event handler.

-Lots of demos on the main site: https://www.minimalcomps2.com/demos/